Retro-Devils/WickedOS/README.md

 # WickedOS
 A android based operating system for Raspberry pi 4.

-WickedOS is built on konstakangs lineage 17.1 and use Dig as frontend.
-(Some builds from us may use Pegasus frontend )
+WickedOS is built on konstakangs lineage 17.1

 WickedOS has everything you need to load your games and play .